ums91/Git_Github_week3FinalProject/README.md

 ## License

-This project is licensed under the terms of the [MIT License](LICENSE.md).
+This project is licensed under the terms of the Apache License 2.0